-

 The following table lists the percentage of patients having adverse experiences without regard to relationship to study drug from the pooled pivotal study data for nocturnal enuresis.

-ADVERSE REACTION
+ADVERSE REACTIONPLACEBO

 (N=59)